 - reflect on, express and justify their own opinions in light of their learning about and from religion and their study of religious, philosophical, moral or spiritual questions

 - develop their own values and attitudes in order to recognise their rights and responsibilities in light of their learning about and from religions and beliefs

 - relate their learning to the wider world, gaining a sense of personal autonomy in preparation for adult life

 - develop skills that are useful in a wide range of careers and in adult life generally, especially skills of critical enquiry, creative problem-solving and communication or expression in a variety of media

-Prayer spaces and themes explored in prayer spaces can help schools to meet the criteria of distinctive Christian character and good RE provision (as above).
-Exploring Christian values, stories and biblical themes in prayer spaces can support and feed into the collective worship of a school.
-Annual prayer spaces can also give ideas and keep student engagement with reflective corners in classrooms and support students in how to use these effectively.
+Prayer and reflection spaces and themes explored in these spaces can help schools to meet the criteria of distinctive Christian character and good RE provision (as above).
+Exploring Christian values, stories and biblical themes in prayer and reflection spaces can support and feed into the collective worship of a school.
+Annual prayer and reflection spaces can also give ideas and keep student engagement with reflective corners in classrooms and support students in how to use these effectively.

-Please contact us on email@example.com if you would like any further information on how prayer spaces can support your school in any of these three areas.
+Please contact us on email@example.com if you would like any further information on how prayer and reflection spaces can support your school in any of these three areas.